 Modern readers may wish that the New Testament overturns this, but that doesn’t seem to be the case (Titus 2:9).
 If Jesus or Paul had wanted to outlaw the institution of slavery, they would’ve done so.
 Instead, Jesus and Paul never directly rebukes slavery.
 Paul tells slaves to “obey your earthly masters with fear and trembling” (Ephesians 6:5).
 Slaves are also told to do everything their masters tell them to do and if your master beats you harshly, you should just accept it.
 After all, fear of your master is a good thing (1 Peter 2:18, Colossians 3:22-24, 1 Timothy 6:1).

 If in the Old Testament, saints owned slaves, and if the apostle Paul preached “the whole counsel of God” (Acts 20:27) without explicitly prohibiting slavery, then no man can rightly call slavery, in principle, a sin.
-Neither the Old Testament or the New Testament says anything about abolishing the many-millennia long tradition of slavery passed down from Moses.
+Neither the Old Testament or the New Testament say anything about abolishing the many-millennia long tradition of slavery passed down from Moses.
 This has been the justification and mindset of most Christians throughout history.

 The majority of the “founding fathers” of the United States had slaves.
 By 1860 the slave population in the United States had grown to four million.
 Slavery had been an American pastime for over 250 years before it was finally abolished.
 The social justice movement that eventually worked to end slavery was called “abolitionism”.
 The abolitionists of the mid-1800’s faced fierce opposition from many Christian leaders of the time.
 The problem was, abolitionists didn’t have much Scripture they could stand on in order to justify their anti-slavery position.

 There is admittedly a fair amount of support for slavery in the Bible and really no proof-texts that can be used to oppose it.
+Nearly all pastors and Biblical scholars appealed to the inerrancy and authority of Scripture in order to oppose the abolitionists.

 “Those who oppose slavery are engaged in willful or conscious opposition to the truth… Who are we, that in our modern wisdom presume to set aside the Word of God, and… invent for ourselves a ‘higher law’ that those holy Scriptures which are given to us as ‘a light to our feet and a lamp to our paths’ must answer?” – Episcopal Bishop John Henry Hopkins (1864)1